stalk-calvin/Java-Algorithms/README.md

 Note: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code - not what you did to the code.

-## How many algorithms?

-There are roughly 539 java algorithms exists with 830 test cases.